killerbeebatteries/bushive/README.md

 Trying to keep the system as open as possible, but also trying to make sure the information retrieved and replicated is authentic and verified.

 It's going to be a weakness of this kind of network, but some attempts at security seem reasonable.

+# Development plans

+Well, there's a lot of moving parts here.
+I think the first bit to tackle is getting a software version two or more nodes working on a local network.

+Test out:
+- Bootstapping a node
+- System repo replication and state reconciliation.
+- Data repo replication and publication (both from an origin)

+Then we can start introducing the real-world elements like Wifi and nodes that come and go from the network.
+- How do we handle intermittent links or limited time replication?

+## VMs and containers

+I think for a development environment we can use VMs (Vagrant?) to create our provisioning script.

+Then we can start building the containers that will be used by the Kubernetes cluster.

+As a thought, maybe our first data repo could be a blog that contains the TODO and a bit of a journal on where we're at with things.
+It'll give us data to replicate, whilst (hopefully) providing a helpful timeline of what we're doing.